sarcaxtic12/AWS-Automated-Deployment_Terraform/README.md

 - **Documentation & Testing**
   Maintain clear docs on Ansible roles and pipeline steps.
   Use small integration tests to ensure changes behave as expected.
-#### *Will be updated with detailed insight of the phase once completed.
-Due to varying factors of implementation, I work off of a general focus and work through things as I go as I am still fairly new to these concepts.
+> *Will be updated with detailed insight of the phase once completed.
+Due to varying factors of implementation, I work off of a general focus and refine as I go, as I am still fairly new to these concepts.*

 ---